krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 ## `RepositoryPermission`

 Note: `RepositoryPermission` resource is an abstraction over the `AccessControlEntries` resource provided by the Azure DevOps REST API.
 The OAS file is obtained by using thw `swag` tool to generate an OpenAPI Specification (OAS) from Go code.
-In this case, the Go code of the plugin that implemtent the `RepositoryPermission` resource over the `AccessControlEntries` resource.
+In this case, the Go code of the plugin that implements the `RepositoryPermission` resource over the `AccessControlEntries` resource.

 **Version**: `7.2-preview.1` (AccessControlEntries)
 **Original specification file** (AccessControlEntries):